hellowac/mapnik-wiki-zh-cn/cn_docs/PostGIS.md

 ## Usage from C++

-Plugin datasource initialization example code can be found on [[PluginArchitecture]].
+Plugin datasource initialization example code can be found on [PluginArchitecture](PluginArchitecture).

 A PostGIS datasource may be created as follows: